A copy without calls to action (CTA), it’s like a car without gas.

 Reduce the risk of clicking

 Before they click, your readers must be sure that they do the right thing.
-Try to sweep their fears aside with more details.
+Okay, but how can you sweep their fears aside ?

-Sometimes, people want to have what they’ve paid for very quickly.
+Sometimes, people want to get very quickly what they’ve paid for.
 If you let them know how long it’s going to take, then they’ll feel better about it.

 “Come and discover our tailor-made copywriting services.
 More than 1,500 professionals have already used them in 2017.”